antsankov/go-live/README.md

 `-d / --dir` : The directory you want to host from.
 Default: `./` (current directory)

 `-q / --quiet` : Set quiet mode to on to avoid opening browser on startup.
 Default `false`

+`-c / --use-browser-cache` : Allow browser to cache pages.
+Bad for development, but good if you're hosting prod and can't use a load balancer or if HTML pages never change.
+Default `false`

 `--help` : Help menu